edemagbenyo/rpg-game/README.md

 ### Mechanics
 Mobility system: Player gets to move in all directions using the arrow keys.
 The UP and DOWN keys are exceptional, in the sense, the UP key makes the player jump, however, the down key helps the player to fall fast.
-Shooting system: Player and shoot a block or fire as long as they have the equivalent amount of stars.
-Scoring system: Player gets a point for collecting a start and for killing a bird you get 5 points.

 ## Assets